betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 ## Who uses Plantbeta?

 ### [Potential Planters](/guide/Who/PotentialPlanter)
-- People who are interested in becoming a planter, but have no planting experience.
+- People who are interested in becoming a Planter, but have no planting experience.

 ### [Rookie Planters](/guide/Who/RookiePlanter)
-- A planter who hasn't completed a full planting season.
+- A Planter who hasn't completed a full planting season.

 ### [Experienced Planters](/guide/Who/ExperiencedPlanter)
-- A planter who has planted for at least one year.
+- A Planter who has planted for at least one year.

 ### [Planter Instructors](/guide/Who/PlanterInstructor)
-- People who teach planters how to plant.
+- People who teach Planters how to plant.
 - The Planter Instructor can be a Planter Supervisor who is instructing on of their crew; an Experienced Planter giving advice to another Planter or a person who's job title is Planter Instructor (a position which only exists in a handful of planting companies).